Open-Attestation/documentation-website/docs/ethereum-section/raw-document-eth.md

 ### Replacing the identity proof location

-Replace the value of `issuers[0].identityProof.location` from `few-green-cat.sandbox.openattestation.com` to the dns name used to bind the document store's identity in the [previous step](/docs/ethereum-section/dns-proof).
+Replace the value of `issuers[0].identityProof.location` from `few-green-cat.sandbox.openattestation.com` to the DNS name used to bind the document store's identity in the [previous step](/docs/ethereum-section/dns-proof).

 ![Validator Completed](/docs/ethereum-section/document-data/validator-completed.png)